BiTinerary/AutOptimizer/README.md

 ## Source Code License: NFG
 a.k.a: No f***s given

 I'm not going to bother assigning a 'legit' GNU/MIT/Freeware/OpenSource license to my source code.
 It's free, as in the <b>word</b> free.
 Free to distribute, free to sell, free to modify, free as if you had created it yourself.
-Take complete recognition or refer the source, IDGAF.
-The only exception being, reinforcement of the NFG mentality. ie: Don't come wining to me if you make your own problems worse.
-NO WARRANTY.
-I only ask that you take in consideration that this repo, depending on the version, may contain programs that do not conform to the NFG mentality.
-However, the Python source code provided is entirely customizeable to your needs and <b>encouraged</b> to be altered.
+The Python source code provided is entirely customizeable and <b>encouraged</b> to be altered.
 Use this repo as a GUI template to "plug and play" your own icons, progs, scripts, commands, etc...

 If you feel the need to contribute or offer appreciation, I emplore you to do so by contacting/donating to a [truly opensource] program of your choosing.
 More specifically, one of the progs being used in this repo because I don't personally make enough money to donate what is right.
 Consider also that most other people, mainly businesses that directly profit from Open Source programs, do <b>not</b> choose to do so.